Array§

 ): I

-is equal to the length of data
+at the index position.
+If index is equal to the length of data, then content will be

 appended to the end.
-Returns a shallow copy of data
+Returns a shallow copy of data if the index is invalid.

 Source§insert<I extends string | any[]>(